-- One mandatory course (5 credits); - Five mandatory concentration courses (5 credits each); - Two mandatory concentration skills training (2.5 credits each); - The Bachelor Thesis Project (25 credits). - 2.
-After approval from the Board of Examiners, the student can also choose to study abroad for a semester (in year 2, semester 2) or do his/her thesis project abroad.
+- One mandatory course (5 credits); - Five mandatory concentration courses (5 credits each); - Two mandatory concentration skills courses (2.5 credits each); - The Bachelor Thesis Project (25 credits). - 2.
+After approval from the Board of Examiners, the student can also choose to follow an exchange programme such as study abroad for a semester (in year 2, semester 2) or do his/her thesis project abroad.
 These two options cannot be combined. - 3.
 To attain the certificate for the final examination for the bachelor's programme, the student must have obtained at least 120 ECTS of the educational programme through components of the programme.